A Unified Framework of Constrained Robust Submodular Optimization with Applications: Introduction

-\arxiv{Two central optimization problems involving submodular functions are submodular minimization~\cite{fujishige2005submodular, rkiyersemiframework2013} and submodular maximization~\cite{nemhauser1978, feldman2012optimal}.
-Moreover, it is often natural to want to optimize these functions subject to combinatorial constraints~\cite{nemhauser1978, rkiyersemiframework2013, jegelka2011-inference-gen-graph-cuts, goel2009optimal}.
-Moreover, several combinatorial optimization problems involve minimizing one submodular function, while maximizing another function.
-Furthermore, in applications, these occur as maximizing or minimizing a submodular function subject to upper bound or lower bound constraints.
-These problems are called Submodular Cost Submodular Cover (\textsc{scsc}) and Submodular Cost Submodular Knapsack (\textsc{scsk}) introduced in in~\cite{nipssubcons2013}.\looseness-1}
+Two central optimization problems involving submodular functions are submodular minimization and submodular maximization.
+Moreover, it is often natural to want to optimize these functions subject to combinatorial constraints~\cite{nemhauser1978,rkiyersemiframework2013,jegelka2011-inference-gen-graph-cuts,goel2009optimal}.

-In this paper, we shall study a framework of robust submodular optimization.
+In this paper, we shall study the problem of robust submodular optimization.
 Often times in applications we want to optimize several objectives (or criteria) together.
 There are two natural formulations of this.
 One is the average case, where we can optimize the (weighted) sum of the submodular functions.
-Examples of this have been studied in data summarization applications~\cite{lin2012learning, tsciatchek14image, gygli2015video}.
-The other is robust or worst case, where we want to maximize (or minimize) the minimum (equivalently maximum) among the functions.
+Examples of this have been studied in data summarization applications~\cite{lin2012learning,tsciatchek14image,gygli2015video}.
+The other is robust or worst case, where we want to minimize (or maximize) the maximum (equivalently minimum) among the functions.
 Examples of this have been proposed for sensor placement and observation selection~\cite{krause08robust}.
 Robust or worst case optimization is becoming increasingly important since solutions achieved by minimization and maximization can be unstable to perturbations in data.
-Often times submodular functions in applications are instantiated from various properties of the data (features, similarity functions etc.) and obtaining results which are robust to perturbations and variations in this data is critical.
+Often times submodular functions in applications are instantiated from various properties of the data (features, similarity functions, clusterings etc.) and obtaining results which are robust to perturbations and variations in this data is critical.

 Given monotone submodular functions $f_1, f_2, \cdots, f_l$ to minimize and $g_1, g_2, \cdots, g_k$ to maximize, consider the following problems:

 $\mathcal C$ stands for combinatorial constraints, which include cardinality, matroid, spanning trees, cuts, s-t paths etc. We shall call these problems \textsc{Robust-SubMin} and \textsc{Robust-SubMax}.
 Note that when $k = 1, l = 1$, we get back constrained submodular minimization and constrained submodular maximization.
 We will also study special cases of \textsc{Robust-SubMin} and \textsc{Robust-SubMax} when the constraints are defined via another submodular function.
 We study two problems: a) minimize the functions $f_i$'s while having lower bound constraints on the $g_i$'s (\textsc{Robust-scsc}), and b) maximize the functions $g_i$'s subject to upper bound constraints on $f_i$'s (\textsc{Robust-scsk}).